 Recognition is growing that automation centers of excellence are highly beneficial to the bottom line.
 A COE can accelerate progress on projects that increase revenue, serve customers more effectively, and save on costs.

-An automation center of excellence might sound like something that belongs in a large enterprise, but businesses of all sizes benefit from the framework.
+An automation CoE might sound like something that belongs in a large enterprise, but businesses of all sizes benefit from the framework.
 In a large company, a common challenge is overcoming complex environments and existing islands of automation.
 A center of excellence ties everything together, helps identify automation priorities and opportunities, and prevents you from reinventing the wheel every time you bring automation to a new part of the company.

 In a smaller business, you want to set yourself up for future growth.
 A haphazard automation strategy may seem like it works well when you only have a few critical workflows to automate, but delaying the implementation of best practices only creates more work down the road.
 Furthermore, limited resources make it all the more important to maximize the ROI of your automation software investment.